Ticket Sharing

 Control Panel Ticket Sharing set to Yes and Ticket sharing expiry set to 2 days.

-There is also a setting here to manage the expiration of an invitation.
-If the recipient doesn't accept the Shared ticket within the specified number of days, the invitation expires and the ticket is no longer shared.
+Use the Ticket sharing expiry field to manage the expiration of an invitation.
+If the recipient does not accept the Shared ticket within the specified number of days, the invitation expires and the ticket is no longer shared.

 The Invite Process